chillyssa/23SCS2050/hwk_04_linked_list/README.md

 Removing that reference is left for you to figure out.

+## Improving the Solution

+Now that you have one solution that works, try to improve it by initializing **previous** to null and **current** to head.
+See if you can write the loop that changes the references in a way that works for all cases and that also updates head as the reverse list is built.

 # Submission

 Zip **LinkedList.java** and **LinkedListDriver.java** into **hwk_04.zip** and upload the file to Canvas.